Game intel

 Rise as the Dark Knight and experience the essential Batman story in a bold, action-packed adventure with hard-hitting combat, an open-world Gotham City, and t…

-On both PC and console, the critical step is returning to the Batcave rather than trying to unlock perks mid-mission.
-Once there, interact with the upgrade workbench and treat it as a split interface: Batcave → workbench → character → left for gadgets / right for skills.
-If an upgrade is not visible, the problem is usually one of four things: the wrong character is selected, the wrong side of the workbench is open, the required story gate is not cleared, or the needed Waynetech currency has not been collected yet.
+Interact with the upgrade workbench in the Batcave and treat it as a split interface: Batcave → workbench → character → left for gadgets / right for skills.
+If a node will not unlock, it is almost always one of three things: the wrong character is selected, you are on the wrong side of the workbench, or you simply do not have enough WayneTech Chips yet.

-Waynetech Caches are the most important field collectible for skill purchases.
+Caches are the most important field collectible because they hold the WayneTech Chips you spend.
 Treat them as mandatory, not optional.
-They are the equivalent of progression fuel.
-Because the game ties stronger traversal to better exploration, the most efficient route is usually to clear a story segment, buy a utility upgrade, then replay or revisit earlier areas with new movement options to grab the caches you could not reach on the first pass.
+The efficient loop is to clear a story segment, buy a movement or utility upgrade, then revisit earlier areas with your new tools to reach the Caches you could not get on the first pass.

-This is where upgrades tied to grappling, gliding, connector tools, or stealth distractions gain value faster than a small damage bump.
-A skill that lets you cross gaps, access hidden ledges, or control groups more safely tends to convert into more tokens and more future purchases.
+This is why grappling, gliding, connector tools and stealth distractions earn their cost faster than a small damage bump.
+An upgrade that lets you cross a gap, reach a hidden ledge or control a group safely converts directly into more Caches, which means more Chips, which means more upgrades.

 Get access to exclusive strategies, hidden tips, and pro-level insights that we don't share publicly.